WINROCK CENTER

 A subsequent renovation commenced in May 1975.
 Courts and concourses, including those of the new North Mall, were enclosed and climate-controlled.
 A pyramidal skylight was installed over the East Court, which, post-renovation, was promoted as the Pyramid Court.
 These projects were completed in March 1976.

 Renovation work resumed in April 1981.
 The Pyramid Court was reconfigured to create a more defined route between the Central and North Mall concourses.
 New storefronts, flooring, landscaping, seating areas and skylights were installed.
-The 10-bay Food Park opened for business, along with Helzberg Diamonds, Gold Diggers, Cutlery Corner and a relocated Walgreen PayLess Drug (which assumed a portion of vacated Safeway supermarket space).
-This remodeling project wrapped up on October 22, 1981.
+The 10-bay Food Park was also created.
+New inline stores included Helzberg Diamonds, Gold Diggers and Cutlery Corner.
+Renovated sections were officially dedicated on October 22, 1981.

 In a little more than 2 years, construction was underway again.
 This time, an Upper Mall concourse was built over the North Mall.
 Likewise, the Food Park was enlarged with four vendors.
 When completed in August 1984, the mall expansion had added twenty-three inline stores.
 These included Waldenbooks, Career Image and The Limited.
 WINROCK CENTER now spanned approximately 934,000 leasable square feet and housed 130 stores and services.

-The new decade saw Montgomery Ward downsize their WINROCK operation.
+A new decade saw Montgomery Ward downsize their WINROCK operation.
 Its northeast corner was reconfigured as the 3-level Atrium Court.
 An upper level skybridge was constructed, which spanned the Pyramid Court and connected the Atrium Court with the Upper Mall concourse.
 Anchoring the Atrium Court was a (30,000 square foot) Marshalls.
-The remaining area of the original Ward's was reconfigured as "Specialty Store."
-The "new" Montgomery Ward, Marshalls and Atrium Court were officially launched on November 8, 1990.
+The remaining area of the original Wards was reconfigured as "Specialty Store."
+The "new" Montgomery Ward, Marshalls and Atrium Court were inaugurated on November 8, 1990.

-An official store dedication was held October 20, 1993.
-The existing Dillard's had been given a 6 million dollar overhaul and was reconfigured as Dillard's Winrock East; a store devoted entirely to women's merchandise.
-The revitalized mall now housed a total of ninety-four stores and services.
+An official dedication was held on October 20, 1993.
+The existing Dillard's had been given a 6 million dollar overhaul and was reconfigured as Dillard's Winrock East; a store carrying women's merchandise.
+The revitalized WINROCK CENTER now housed ninety-four stores and services.

 Bealls shuttered their store, which re-opened -as an Oshman's SuperSports USA- on May 2, 1992.
 Marshalls pulled out of the mall on December 24, 1995.
-The space was assumed by Bed, Bath & Beyond, who welcomed their first shoppers on September 15, 1996.
+Its space was assumed by Bed, Bath & Beyond, who welcomed first shoppers on September 15, 1996.

-In the interim, a new competitor arrived on the Duke City scene.
+In the interim, a new mall competitor had been built.
 COTTONWOOD MALL {8.6 miles northwest, in Albuquerque} opened for business in July 1996.
-WINROCK CENTER was in a downward trajectory by the time its Montgomery Ward closed, in March 2001.
+Competition from the COTTONWOOD and CORONADO malls sent WINROCK CENTER into a downward spiral.
+This was exacerbated by the shuttering of Montgomery Ward, in March 2001.

 Redevelopment had been on the drawing board for several years, while demolition and new construction were stymied by a weak national economy.
 However, in late 2010, news surfaced of a new Regal megaplex and IMAX Theater.
 A new name was bequeathed for the shopping-center-to-be; WINROCK TOWN CENTER.